Fast Rerandomization via the BRAIN: BRAIN for Structured Randomized Experiments

-We note that rerandomization in stratified experiments can be formulated into the following constrained binary quadratic programming problem.

-Based on this observation, we extend VNSRR to stratified randomized experiments and refer to this variant as StratVNSRR.
-StratVNSRR performs variable neighborhood searching while considering the constraints imposed by the stratum structure.
-In the local search step, StratVNSRR randomly selects a list of multiple disjoint pairs of treated units and control units from each stratum.
-Then StratVNSRR aggregates the lists from different strata and permutes the pairs in the aggregated list.
-StratVNSRR follows this new ordering of unit pairs to examine whether switching each pair leads to a more balanced assignment.
+We note that rerandomization in stratified experiments is equivalent to minimizing $M(W)$ under the constraint that $W\in \mathcal{W}_\textnormal{strat}$.
+We can extend BRAIN to stratified randomized experiments and refer to this variant as StratBRAIN (Algorithm \ref{alg:StratBRAIN}).
+StratBRAIN performs local searching and perturbation iteratively while considering the constraints imposed by the stratum structure.
+In the local search step, StratBRAIN randomly selects a list of multiple disjoint pairs of treated units and control units from each stratum.
+Then StratBRAIN aggregates the lists from different strata and permutes the pairs in the aggregated list.
+StratBRAIN follows this new ordering of unit pairs to examine whether switching each pair leads to a more balanced assignment.
 Compared to consecutively examining pairs in the same stratum, this procedure avoids any predetermined ordering of units or strata and allows for more flexible search in the local region.
-In the shaking step, StratVNSRR conducts random unit swaps within every stratum.
+In the perturbation step, StratBRAIN conducts random unit swaps within every stratum.
 This ensures that the new assignment is sufficiently distant from the current one.